 There are VU meters for all four channels, but no master VU meter.
 I think that is fine – I’d much prefer it that way than the other (just masters).
 That said, the meters are quite dim – do not expect to be able to see them if DJing outdoors in sunshine, for instance.
 Again, this is a product of the bus power.

 As a Rekordbox controller, the Pioneer DJ DDJ-FLX6 fills a gap for a reasonably priced, four-channel model.
 And on the surface, it looks nice – great jogs, decent size, lots of lights.
 It is going to look good on livestreams and it is going to look good on social media videos.
-It can instantly sound impressive too, as some of the the noises you can make with the Merge FX do indeed sound epic.
+It can instantly sound impressive too, as some of the noises you can make with the Merge FX do indeed sound epic.

 And maybe that is the idea.
-In this time of extended lockdowns, where hobbies rule and social media is how people express themselves, maybe that is the aim here – a fun home device that’ll help bored hobby DJs to play passable DJ sets, and do some of the “clever” sounding stuff they see their heroes doing on the big stages.
+In this time where hobbies rule and social media is how people express themselves, maybe that is the aim here – a fun home device that’ll help bored hobby DJs to play passable DJ sets, and do some of the “clever” sounding stuff they see their heroes doing on the big stages.

 A Tik Tok-style clip from the official Pioneer DJ promo video for this controller.
 Is this the intended audience?
 Then why hamper the unit with all those ostensibly club-friendly features, when it lacks so many technical club basics?